- About the Vendor Product Selection Screen (aka Buying Preferences Screen)

 -

-Click the View As button (first screenshot below).
-The View As pop-up appears (second screenshot below).
+- Click the View As button (first screenshot below).
+The View As pop-up appears, listing the child accounts (second screenshot below).

 - Select the check box of each child account you want to view.